CX-0012 Business Partner Data Pool API v5.1.1

 1.5.2.10 IDENTIFIER TYPE

-An identifier type defines the name or category of an identifier, such as the German Handelsregisternummer, VAT number, Global Location Number (GLN), etc. The identifier type is valid for a business partner type and used in a specific country.
+An identifier type defines the name or category of an identifier, such as the German Handelsregisternummer, a VAT registration / taxpayer identification number, etc. The identifier type is valid for a business partner type and used in a specific country.

 Attribute | Description | (Data) Type / Code List / Enumeration |